erik-riklund/wow/README.md

 ### Adding external translations

-Translations may be contributed by other addons using the `backbone.registerLocalizedStrings` method.
-This enables collaboration by allowing developers to expand language support for plugins created by someone else.
+Translations can be contributed by other addons using the `backbone.registerLocalizedStrings` method.
+This collaborative approach allows developers to extend language support for plugins created by others, helping them reach a broader, more diverse audience.
+By fostering multilingual support, it enhances accessibility and usability, making plugins more inclusive and user-friendly across different languages and regions.

 ```lua
 backbone.registerLocalizedStrings (